upper/db/db/README.md

 ## Changelog

     2012/07/23 - Splitted databases wrapper into packages.
-Changed ``Cond`` to ``Cond``.
+Changed ``Where`` to ``Cond``.
     2012/07/09 - First public beta with MySQL, MongoDB, PostgreSQL and SQLite3.